Give Us the Facts: Enhancing Large Language Models with Knowledge Graphs for Fact-aware Language Modeling: Background

 \subsection{Scaling PLMs to LLMs}

-With the emergence of more and more PLMs, it has been revealed that model scaling can lead to improved model performance.
-By increasing the parameter scale and data scale to a large enough size, they further found that these enlarged models exhibit some special abilities that do not possess by small-scale PLMs.
+With the emergence of more and more PLMs, it has been revealed that model scaling can lead to improved performance.
+By increasing the parameter scale and data scale to a large enough size, it was found that these enlarged models exhibit some special abilities that do not possess by small-scale PLMs.
 Therefore, recent efforts have been devoted to scaling PLMs to LLMs to empower them with emergent abilities.
-Typically, LLMs refer to PLMs that consist of hundreds of billions of parameters, such as GPT-3 \cite{GPT-3}, GPT-3.5 and PaLM \cite{PaLM-base}.
-GPT-3 \cite{GPT-3} further increases GPT-2's parameters and its training data size, and adopts zero-shot learning and diversity generation technologies, making it possible to learn and execute new tasks without any manually annotated data and generate texts with diverse styles.
-GPT-3.5 not only increases the model size but also applies novel pre-training methods such as prompt-based extraction of templates (PET), which further improve the accuracy and fluency of generated texts.
+Typically, LLMs refer to PLMs that consist of hundreds of billions of parameters, such as GLM \cite{GLM}, Switch \cite{Switch}, Flan T5 \cite{FlanT5}, and ChatGLM \cite{ChatGLM} of the encoder-decoder framework.
+Besides, most existing LLMs adopt the decoder-only framework.
+Notable examples of decoder-only LLMs include GPT-3 \cite{GPT-3}, GLaM \cite{GLaM}, InstructGPT \cite{InstructGPT}, PaLM \cite{PaLM-base}, LaMDA \cite{Lamda}, OPT \cite{OPT}, LLaMA \cite{LLaMA}, Alpaca \cite{Alpaca}, GPT-4 \cite{GPT-4}, and LLaMA2 \cite{LLaMA2}.
+GPT-3 \cite{GPT-3} further increases GPT-2's parameters and its training data size, and adopts zero-shot learning and diversity generation technologies, making it possible to learn and execute new tasks without annotated data and generate texts with diverse styles.
+GPT-3.5 not only increases the model size but also applies novel pre-training methods such as prompt-based extraction of templates (PET), which further improves the accuracy and fluency of generated texts.
 LLMs have stronger abilities to understand natural language and solve complex NLP tasks than smaller PLMs.
 GPT-3, for instance, exhibits a remarkable in-context learning ability.
 It can generate expected outputs for test cases by filling in the word sequence of the input text, relying solely on natural language instructions or demonstrations, without the need for additional training.
 Conversely, GPT-2 lacks this ability \cite{zhao2023survey}.